A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems: LLM applications by phase

-\textbf{Naturalistic driving data} have also been utilized to support sceario generation through LLM-based interpretation.
-Mei et al.~\cite{mei2025llm} employ LLMs to identify the most threatening attacker in each scene from the Waymo Open Dataset~\cite{ettinger2021large}, enabling the creation of high-risk scenarios for improving the testing and training of ADSs.
-In~\cite{xu2025chatbev}, LLMs are applied to interpret BEV maps derived from the nuPlan dataset~\cite{caesar2021nuplan}, with the extracted spatial information subsequently used to guide a diffusion model for trajectory generation.
-Tian et al.~\cite{tian2024enhancing} integrate reinforcement learning and LLMs to optimize safety-critical driving scenarios within the HighwayEnv~\cite{Leurent_HighwayEnv} simulation environment.
-Extending these efforts into real-time application, Mei et al.~\cite{mei2025seeking} focus on online scenario generation by using retrieval-augmented LLMs to infer dangerous driving behaviors and synthesize adversarial trajectories based on historical states.
+\textbf{Naturalistic driving data} have also been utilized to support scenario generation through LLM-based interpretation.
+Mei et al.~\cite{mei2025llm} employ LLMs to identify the most threatening attacker in each scene from the WOMD\cite{ettinger2021large}, enabling the creation of high-risk scenarios for improving the testing and training of ADSs; in MetaDrive~\cite{9829243}, the approach reports higher attack success rates and improved ADS safety, though efficiency is limited by computational cost.
+In~\cite{xu2025chatbev}, LLMs interpret BEV maps derived from the nuPlan dataset~\cite{caesar2021nuplan} to guide a diffusion model for trajectory generation.
+It outperforms deep learning and zero-shot VLM on scene understanding and improved trajectory fidelity, but remains restricted to static, vehicle-centric scenarios without dynamic scenes or pedestrian activities.
+Tian et al.~\cite{tian2024enhancing} combine RL with an LLM in HighwayEnv~\cite{Leurent_HighwayEnv}: by analyzing failure modes and risk metrics, the LLM suggests environment modifications that increase scenario diversity and policy challenge; compared with PPO, training loss decreases, rewards increase, and collisions are reduced, while validation is confined to HighwayEnv and requires broader testing.
+For online generation, Mei et al.~\cite{mei2025seeking} use retrieval-augmented LLMs to infer dangerous behaviors and synthesize adversarial trajectories based on historical states.
+It demonstrates lower minimum TTC, and higher collision rate in WOMD~\cite{ettinger2021large} compared to transformer-based approaches.